-Being physically active
+Being physically active1

 - If you have been inactive for a while, talk to your doctor before you engage in an exercise program.

-- Wear sneakers or comfortable shoes.
+- Wear proper footwear: sneakers or comfortable shoes.

 - Warm up & cool down.

-- Drink plenty of water before, during and after exercise.
+- Drink plenty of water before, during and after exercise

 Here are tips that can help you deal with some of the barriers that may prevent you from being more physically active: